ritsu/gnucash-reports/README.md

 * Restart GnuCash.
 There should now be reports called **Tagged ___ Report** under *Assets & Liabilities* and *Income & Expenses*.

 ## Notes
-The report options window includes a tab for Tag-related options.
+The report options window includes a tab for tag-related options.
 The **Group by** option allows the user to choose which tag-key to use to group accounts.
 Available tag-keys are parsed from *existing account notes*.
 If there are no valid tags found in any account notes, no tag groups will be created, and the report will simply show the total for all selected accounts.